clarahjk00/Lazor-Project-G2/README.md

 ### ⚙️How to use:

-When you cannot solve a particular board, make your .bff file and use "[our code file name]" to solve it.
+When you cannot solve a particular board, make your .bff file and use "Main Code Block.py" to solve it.

 The .bff file needs to start with the board structure you want to solve.
 Write down the board between the GRID START and the GRID STOP.
 For example: